rbroders/Enphase-Inverter-Analyzer/README.md

 If you are using windows make sure to modify your Power & Sleep settings so your system **Never** sleeps.
 The program is designed to recover gracefully, so restarting within a few (5) minutes will not result in data loss.

 Create a command prompt window by typing ``command<enter>`` in the windows search box.
 Change directory to the location of your python and credentials.json files.
-Type ``python inverter_capture.py -DBFile inverters.db<enter>``
+Start the program by typing ``python inverter_capture.py -DBFile inverters.db<enter>``

 Do not shutdown this window (iconifying is ok).
 You should see output like this: